 What you’re trying to do here is find trends that give you some insights into who your best customer segments are.

-For instance, in a quantitative analysis at a previous company I broke down our customers by revenue band (i.e. how much they were paying us) and found that even though 83% of our customers were paying us between $0-$100 per month, those 84% of customers only made up 34% of our revenue.
+For instance, in a quantitative analysis at a previous company, I broke down our customers by revenue band (i.e. how much they were paying us).
+In the process, I found that even though 83% of our customers were paying us between $0-$100 per month, that percentage customers only made up 34% of our revenue.

 On the other hand, the segment that was paying us between $100-$1000 per month only made up 13% of our customer base but accounted for almost half of our revenue.